Ren0k/Project-Atmospheric-Drag/README.md

 >Converts Sin(AoA) into a drag coefficient (Cd) then multiplied by the below mach multiplier, dynamic pressure, the wing area, and the global lifting surface drag multiplier

 >dragMach // Converts mach number into a multiplier to Cd

+### Capsules and Heat Shields

+Another special case.
+They use drag cubes and they have the same module as wings (ModuleLiftingSurface), but without profile drag.
+They have 2 specific sets of curves in the physics file:

+>lift // Converts Sin(AoA) into a lift coefficient (Cl) then multiplied by the below mach multiplier, dynamic pressure, the wing area, and the global lift multiplier

+>liftMach // Converts mach number into a multiplier to Cl

+The mach multiplier is a constant of 0.0625.
+If you remove drag cube drag by occupying nodes, no drag but induced drag remains.
+Definitely not exploitable.